ifurusato/brushless-motor-controller/sphinx-outline.rst

 their speed, in an inverted mode: when fed a 100% duty cycle the motor is stopped, a 50% duty cycle is half speed, a 0% duty cycle is full speed.

-Because the Raspberry Pi uses a user-space OS, rather than an RTOS, its software PWM is not reliable.
+Because the Raspberry Pi is a user-space OS rather than an RTOS, its software PWM is not particularly stable, as it is influenced by system load.
 The Pi has only two channels of hardware PWM.
 Therefore, if you are trying to control more than two motors you'll need either an external PWM board or connecting to a microcontroller over a UART.
 This code supports either an RP2040 or an STM32 (i.e., the STM32H562, though it could with some pin configuration changes be used with others).

 =======